copperdogma/TwoSkulls/README.md

     - power board, providing power to both the ESP32 board and the servo: I think I only have one ** rebuild secondary perfboard with dupont connectors ** staging: mount on sticks, make name signs, figure out where to put electronics + batteries, figure out where/how to hide speakers

+  ** use the Audio Player Class for other functionality like FFT and SD support: https://github.com/pschatzmann/arduino-audio-tools/wiki/The-Audio-Player-Class
+    - oooo shit... the examples are all A2DP (music sender or receiver).
+Technically I could try to set up primary as a sender TWICE (once for bluetooth audio, once for connecting to the secondary skull), and set up the secondary as a receiver, then abuse the metadata protocol to control the second skull...
+But I'm not even sure if it's possible to set up a single device as a dual sender, and I'm not sure I could abuse the protocols just right.
+Also it feels icky.

+What communication method do you plan to use between the skulls?
+WiFi, Bluetooth, or another method?
+Not sure.
+I'm already using bluetooth.
+Both skulls are acting as bluetooth senders, connecting to their own individual speakers to play audio.
+I'm not sure I could set the primary up as a second sender, or even if you can use the bluetooth chip to make multiple connections at once.
+I need help with this part for sure.

+Will the secondary skull need to send any information back to the primary, or is this a one-way communication?
+Yes?
+I'd assume we need some sort of ACK, and perhaps two-way comms to establish a common time to ensure our timing is correct.

+Do you want to implement a simple command system (e.g., "play file X", "start now"), or do you need a more complex protocol?
+Very simple.
+Basically establish a connection, primary sends message saying it's primary/secondary ACK, keepalive ping/secondary ACK, primary synchronizes time/secondary ACK, primary tells secondary what file to play starting at what time/secondary ACK

+How precise does the synchronization need to be?
+Are we aiming for millisecond accuracy, or is a slight delay acceptable?
+Within 100ms should be fine.

+Will both skulls have identical audio files, or will the primary need to specify different files for each skull?
+Both have identical files.

+How do you want to handle potential communication failures or disconnections?
+A primary keep-alive ping ACKed by secondary.
+If primary doesn't see an ACK for a bit it goes back to it's connection protocol.
+If secondary doesn't see a ping for a while it goes back to it's connection protocol.

   SD CARD